Mindful-AI-Research/3-project-ai-ml-yolo-helipad_detector/README.md

   * development of the project's presentation layer, visual storytelling, interactive elements, and soundtrack integration;
   * market research and comparative analysis of helicopter-presence and activity indicators, including the international comparative ranking used to contextualize the project's practical relevance. <br><br>

-The final repository therefore represents a substantial expansion beyond the original prototype, covering not only model inference but also data discovery, geospatial automation, experimentation, benchmarking, comparative model evaluation, field validation, visualization, governance, documentation, presentation, and applied contextual research.
+The final repository represents the evolution of the project from its initial prototype into an integrated computer vision and geospatial intelligence platform, encompassing data discovery, geospatial automation, experimentation, model benchmarking, comparative evaluation, field validation, visualization, governance, documentation, presentation, and applied contextual research.

 **All three contributors remain credited for their respective contributions.
-This note documents the project's development history and the distribution of technical responsibilities across its different stages, without implying equivalence in implementation scope, development volume, or the nature of the activities performed.**
+This attribution is provided to transparently document the project's development history, the evolution of its implementation, and the technical areas contributed by each participant.**

 <br>